TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/39 - Malachi/Malachi 1/Malachi 1.13.md

 ---

-Ye say also, Behold, what a weariness is it! and ye have snuffed at it, saith Jehovah of hosts; and ye have brought that which was taken by violence, and the lame, and the sick; thus ye bring the offering: should I accept this at your hand? saith Jehovah.
+You say also, 'Behold, what a weariness it is!' and you have sniffed at it," says Yahweh of Armies; "and you have brought that which was taken by violence, the lame, and the sick; thus you bring the offering.
+Should I accept this at your hand?" says Yahweh.